-9.6.5 Platform Discovery and Configuration
+8.6.5 Platform Discovery and Configuration

 The Bridge IC provides a way for the BMC to discover platform capabilities such as electrical interface assignment.
-It also provides a way to discover and configure its own capabilities like enabling or disabling the SOL interface and/or POST code interface.
+It also provides a way to discover and configure its own capabilities like enabling or disabling the SOL interface, and/or POST code interface.

-9.6.6 IPMB Interface
+8.6.6 IPMB Interface

-The Bridge IC provides an IPMB interface for the BMC to access various IPMI resources on the Glacier Point V2.
+The Bridge IC provides an IPMB interface for the BMC to access various IPMI resources on the Glacier Point V2 card.
 To meet this requirement, the Bridge IC shall implement various standard IPMI commands.
-It shall implement FRUID commands to identify the ASIC type, System Event Log (SEL) commands to store device specific event logs, and Sensor Data Repository (SDR) commands to identify various sensors described for the specific ASIC device
+It shall implement FRUID commands to identify the ASIC type, System Event Log (SEL) commands to store device specific event logs, and Sensor Data Repository (SDR) commands to identify various sensors on the ASIC device.

-9.6.7 Firmware Update
+8.6.7 Firmware Update

-The Bridge IC can update firmware of the programmable devices on the Glacier Point V2, such as ASIC bootloader, main ASIC firmware, and the Bridge IC's firmware.
+The Bridge IC can update firmware of programmable devices on the Glacier Point V2, such as ASIC bootloader, main ASIC firmware, and Bridge IC firmware.

-Bridge IC provides a way for the BMC to access the version information of various firmware components on the Glacier Point V2, initiate the update process for various firmware components on the 1S Server, and detect and retransmit corrupted firmware image packets during transit from the BMC to the Bridge IC.
+Bridge IC provides a way for the BMC to acquire firmware version of various components on the Glacier Point V2 card, initiate firmware update for various components on the 1S Server and detect and retransmit corrupted firmware image packets.

-9.6.8 GPIO Register
+8.6.8 GPIO Register

-The Bridge IC shall provide a GPIO interface to the BMC through a GPIO register block.
-In this way, the BMC can control the GPIO behind the Bridge IC (or this hardware abstraction layer) through accessing this register block.
+The Bridge IC provides a GPIO interface to the BMC through a GPIO register block.

-The Bridge IC shall provide a way for BMC to configure GPIO pin direction, interrupt capability, and provide a way to get/set the current status of GPIO signals.
+The Bridge IC provides a way for BMC to configure GPIO pin direction, interrupt capability, and get/set the current state of GPIO signals.
 It shall send an interrupt message to the BMC when the interrupt enabled GPIO signal changes its state.
-The GPIO register interface exposed by the Bridge IC shall provide four bytes to represent 32 signals that indicate various conditions as shown in Table 9-1.
+The GPIO register interface exposed by the Bridge IC shall provide four bytes to represent 32 signals that indicate various conditions as shown in Table 8-1.